-I always take a Bird book and Binoculars in the car with me.
-The binoculars are also used to scan the bush for subjects instead of using your long lens which uses up battery power.
+I always take a bird book, binoculars, and notebook in the car with me.
+The binoculars are also used to scan the bush for subjects instead of using your long lens, which uses up battery power.

-There is always a small paintbrush in my bag because driving with your windows open on dust road all the time means that dust will make its way into everything over a period.
-Brushing down your equipment regularly helps a lot especially if you regularly change lenses.
+There is always a small paintbrush in my bag because driving with your windows open on dusty roads all the time means that dust will make its way into everything over a period.
+Brushing down your equipment regularly helps a lot, especially if you regularly change lenses.

 Food and drink

 The last tip is to have enough water and food.
 In my case, the food is easy, biltong (dried meat) and dried fruit.
-I usually freeze a two-litre bottle of water overnight which slowly melts during the day but stays really cold.
+I usually freeze a two-litre bottle of water overnight, which slowly melts during the day and stays really cold.

 I have a blog post dedicated to explaining my equipment in the image above.
 Click here to read more

 Driving slowly will mean that people with other interests will pass you and head off.
-I am alone in the car, and so there is only one pair of eyes.
-I consider these people my big game spotters and am eternally grateful for the many eyes they bring.
+I’m alone in the car, and so there is only one pair of eyes.
+I consider the other people as my big game spotters and am eternally grateful for the many eyes they bring.

 Beware of the sightings boards and other associated rumours.

-Remember that animals tend to move about, so if you hear some juicy sighting news make sure you are relatively close to the place it was seen.
-If you have to drive more than 45mins to get there, then there is a good chance that they will have left, unless it’s lions asleep…they can sleep all day.
+Remember that animals tend to move about, so if you hear about some juicy sighting news, make sure you are relatively close to the place it was seen.
+If you have to drive more than 45mins to get there, then there is a good chance that they will have left, unless it’s lions asleep…they will sleep all day.